This healthy caramel dip made with fresh apple cider and Medjool dates pairs perfectly with crisp, freshly sliced apples for a seasonal fall treat.

 Instructions

-- Heat the apple cider in a small saucepan to a simmer then turn off heat.
+- Heat the milk or apple cider in a small saucepan.
+Bring to a simmer then turn off heat.

-- Place the remaining caramel ingredients in a blender jar and pour hot apple cider over the top.
+- Place the dates, vinegar (if using), sea salt, coconut sugar, cinnamon or vanilla and coconut oil in a small blender jar or food processor and pour hot milk or apple cider over the top.
 Blend on high until silky and smooth.

-- Transfer to serving dish, let cool to room temperature and serve with sliced apples.
+- Transfer to serving dish, let cool to room temperature or chill in fridge until needed and serve with sliced apples or fruit of choice.

 Nutrition Information: